-However, if nannies are ‘clinically extremely vulnerable’, they are advised to shield during the national lockdown which was announced on 4th January 2021.
+But if nannies are ‘clinically extremely vulnerable’, they are advised to shield during a national lockdown.

 Childminders, schools and other registered childcare providers outside of the family home are open to older children of critical workers or children who are vulnerable only.

 A childcare bubble is where one household, needing childcare for anyone under the age of 14 years, links with one other household, for example grandparents, to provide informal childcare (unpaid and not registered).
 This includes within the home, and overnight if needed.

 Childcare bubbles can only be formed with one other household.
 So, a household cannot provide childcare to multiple other households.

 Childcare bubbles are different to support bubbles, and having a childcare bubble does not need to stop you from forming a different support bubble if necessary.